thedeveco/devOSH/CONTRIBUTING.md

-# Contributing to Portal Network Metadata
+# Contributing to Open Hardware Initiative

-Thank you for your interest in contributing to the Portal Network Metadata repository!
-Contributions from the community are vital to making the Portal Network a rich, diverse, and valuable resource for developers and technologists worldwide.
+Thank you for your interest in contributing to the Open Hardware Initiative repository!
+Contributions from the community are vital to making the Open Hardware Initiative a rich, diverse, and valuable resource for developers and technologists worldwide.
 This document outlines the steps and guidelines for contributing.

 ---